 Below are the key aspects of how blockchain functions as a data system:

-1. Distributed and Decentralized: In a blockchain, data is stored across multiple nodes in a network, and each node maintains a copy of the entire blockchain.
+Distribution and Decentralization: In a blockchain, data is stored across multiple nodes in a network, and each node maintains a copy of the entire blockchain.
 This decentralization ensures that there is no single point of failure or control, making the system more resilient and secure.

-2. Immutable and Tamper-Resistant: Once data is recorded on the blockchain, it becomes part of a block that is cryptographically linked to the previous block.
+Immutability and Tamper-Resistance: Once data is recorded on the blockchain, it becomes part of a block that is cryptographically linked to the previous block.
 This creates an immutable chain of blocks, and altering the data in one block would require changing all subsequent blocks, which is computationally impossible.
 As a result, data on the blockchain is highly resistant to tampering or unauthorized modifications.

 Blockchain as a data system finds applications in various fields, such as cryptocurrency transactions, supply chain management, digital identity verification, voting systems, and more.
 It provides a way to securely and transparently record and manage data, ensuring trust and reliability in transactions and information exchange among participants in the network.